cckrause/ctime/README.md

 ```

 ## ctime?
-The name was inspired by the C Programming Language function `ctime` https://en.wikipedia.org/wiki/C_date_and_time_functions.
+The name was inspired by the C Programming Language function [`ctime`](https://en.wikipedia.org/wiki/C_date_and_time_functions "Wikipedia C Date and Time Functions").
 C code is known for for being fast and efficient but also for its dangerous sides, which suits the handling of date objects in JS in my opinion.

-made with 💙 in cologne!
+made with 💙 in cologne.